The p-torsion subgroup scheme of an elliptic curve: Introduction

 \begin{Theorem*} If a field of positive characteristic $p$ is \begin{enumerate} \item a field of the form $k((t))$ where $k$ is perfect, or \item if $p\leq11$, \end{enumerate} then Question (B) has a positive answer for this field. \end{Theorem*}

 Finally, we answer the analogous questions for supersingular curves: if $E$ is supersingular then $\ker(F)$ is a twisted form of $\alpha_p$, and $E[p]$ is a twisted form of $M_2$.
-We refer to \cite[Section II.15.5]{oort} for the definition of this latter group scheme, which is the unique non-split extension of $\alpha_p$ by itself that is autodual.
+These latter group schemes denote the the unique non-split extension of $\alpha_p$ by itself that is autodual, cf. \cite[Section II.15.5]{oort}.
 On the other hand, we will see that neither $\alpha_p$ nor $M_2$ possess twisted forms over fields, whence $\ker(F)\iso\alpha_p$ and $E[p]\iso M_2$ for every supersingular elliptic curve.
+In particular, Questions (A) and (B) also hold true for supersingular elliptic curves, albeit for trivial reasons.

 This article is organised as follows:

 In Section \ref{sec:generalities} we recall a couple of facts from \cite{kama} and \cite{ls} about twisted forms of $\mu_p$, Hasse invariants and $p$-torsion subgroup schemes of ordinary elliptic curves.